DAC will use your personal data. It also relates to our use of any personal information we collect

 These recognise repeat visitors to the site.
 We are able to record specific browsing information such as how customers arrived, the pages they looked at, options selected and the route they took through the websites.
 By monitoring this information we are can update and improve our web sites.

 We use Google software to analyse page use, page interactions and paths taken by our customers through our sites.
 These are known as ‘web analytics’.
 Personal information is not recorded using cookies including the information provided during an on-site purchase or any other process

 These cookies are usually supplied by our business partners and help us to filter out irrelevant messages or pop-ups.
 They also help to ensure that we only send you information that is relevant to you.
-The optional cookies we use are listed below and we have outlined how they are used:

 These cookies help us to tailor the advertisements customers see on third party sites by understanding what interests you on our sites, such as the pages you view.
 We do not combine this information with other personal information you give us.